Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Appendix

 where $\ell_t$ denotes the per-token loss at position $t$.
 As $\ell_t$ reduces with an increase in $t$ \cite{kaplan2020scalinglawsneurallanguage}, the overall average $\mathcal{L}$ for the $100\%$ case is lower than that of $50\%$.
 In particular, restricting training to only the first half of each sequence excludes the later tokens, resulting in relatively higher loss throughout training.
 This pattern holds across all model configurations and datasets.

-However, we observe that the loss values between LSP 50\% and LSP 100\% are fairly close.
-The relative difference is smaller than the gap between the Left 50\% and Right 50\%, and much smaller than the difference between Right 50\% and LSP 100\%.
-This proximity indicates that early tokens provide a training signal that is nearly as effective as the full sequence.
-Given that the Left 50\% subset concentrates on the more challenging reasoning steps (lacking many low-entropy `easy' tokens that would typically lower the average loss), the fact that its loss remains competitive suggests that the early, high-entropy tokens are sufficient to drive significant alignment with both the teacher's reasoning and the ground-truth distribution.
-Consequently, training on the first 50\% captures the bulk of the learning dynamics, implying that the additional computational overhead of processing the latter half yields diminishing returns.
+However, we observe that the loss values between LSP 50\% and LSP 100\% are fairly close across all five datasets: the relative differences remain modest throughout training, indicating that the partial-sequence objective tracks the full-sequence objective closely.
+Moreover, for datasets where we can compare \emph{Left} vs. \emph{Right} budget location, the Left 50\% vs.\ LSP 100\% gap is much smaller than the Right 50\% vs.\ LSP 100\% gap.
+This proximity suggests that the early tokens provide a strong and informative training signal.
+Given that the Left 50\% subset concentrates on the more challenging reasoning steps (lacking many low-entropy `easy' tokens that would typically lower the average loss), the fact that its loss remains competitive suggests that the early, high-entropy tokens are sufficient to drive significant alignment with both the teacher's and the ground-truth distribution.

-\textbf{Left 50\% vs. Right 50\%} Training on the first half of each sequence yields markedly lower soft and hard losses than training on the second half.
+\textbf{Left 50\% vs. Right 50\%} For OpenThoughts and Bespoke, training on the first half of each sequence yields markedly lower soft and hard losses than training on the second half.
 The Left 50\% configuration achieves substantially lower loss than the Right 50\%, with relative differences consistently negative across different models and loss types.
 This significant gap can be attributed to (1) early tokens provide stronger learning signal and (2) that the right 50\% starts with tokens midway through a reasoning sequence.
 This abrupt start deprives the model of the necessary context established in the first half, making subsequent token predictions harder and leading to higher losses.

 Notably, the ranking of losses ($\mathcal{L}_{100\%} < \mathcal{L}_{Left 50\%} \ll \mathcal{L}_{Right 50\%}$) aligns with the downstream task performance observed in our experiments (Section \ref{subsec:scaling_behavior}), where models trained on the Left 50\% achieve accuracy approaching the full-sequence baseline, while those trained on the Right 50\% lag far behind both Left 50\% and full-sequence baseline.